kiba/Writings/for_science/dramatis_personae.md

 Appearances: 17, 19

-**Qrow Branwen** - First Appearance: Chapter 18.
-Delivered Sidonian electronics to Beacon Academy.
+**Qrow Branwen** - A veteran hunter and alcholic, and uncle to Ruby Rose.
+His first appearance was when he delivered Sidonian electronics to Beacon Academy after touring Sidonia.

+Appearances: 18

 **Director Polenda** - First Appearance: Chapter 18.
 He is the first director for the Trans-dimensional Research Laboratory.
 Former researcher for the Atlasian military industrial complex.